Ross Perot Jr.: Major League Cricket ownership

 In 2023, it was announced that Perot was one of the owners of Major League Cricket team Texas Super Kings.

 Political activity

 Perot contributed $660,000 to Donald Trump's 2020 presidential campaign.

 During the 2024 Republican Party presidential primaries, Perot endorsed former U.S. ambassador to the U.N.
 Nikki Haley.
 Perot and Harlan Crow worked together to raise money in Texas for the Haley campaign.

+In 2026, Perot and his wife contributed over $2 million to Grow the Majority, the joint fundraising committee for congressional Republicans.